nubenetes/awesome-kubernetes/docs/kubernetes.md

     - [KUDO: The Kubernetes Universal Declarative Operator 🌟](https://kudo.dev/) KUDO is a toolkit that makes it easy to build Kubernetes Operators, in most cases just using YAML.
 - [itnext.io: **Operator Lifecycle Manager (OLM)** 🌟](https://itnext.io/wth-is-a-operator-lifecycle-manager-873cf1661b04)
 - [kube-fluentd-operator 🌟](https://github.com/vmware/kube-fluentd-operator) is a sane, no-brainer Kubernetes+Helm distribution of Fluentd with batteries included, config validation, no needs to restart, with sensible defaults and best practices built-in.
 You can use Kubernetes labels to filter/route logs!
-- [K8Spin Operator 🌟](https://github.com/k8spin/k8spin-operator) Kubernetes multi-tenant operator.
-Enables multi-tenant capabilities in your Kubernetes Cluster.
-[We defined some small features to implement](https://github.com/k8spin/k8spin-operator/projects/1).
-If you know python & Kubernetes and want to contribute to this project, ping us!
 - [Domain-harvester](https://github.com/shurshun/domain-harvester) is an operator that collects domains from all Ingress resources in a Kubernetes cluster and provides its expiry information
 - [Cass Operator](https://github.com/datastax/cass-operator) The DataStax Kubernetes Operator for Apache Cassandra®
 - [Kotal operator](https://github.com/kotalco/kotal) is cloud agnostic blockchain deployer that make it easy to deploy highly available, self-managing, self-healing blockchain infrastructure (networks, nodes, storage clusters ...) on any cloud.